 Why Would I Need a Tennessee Cemetery Improvement Care Trust Fund Bond?

 The State of Tennessee Department of Commerce and Insurance, Board of Funeral Directors and Embalmers, the Burial Services/Cemetery Division, oversees the requirements for the Improvement Care Trust Funds mandated by legislation.
 The establishment of the fund is to protect consumers who purchase cemetery and funeral property services from cemetery companies.
-The Tennessee Code Annotated Title 46 Chapter 1 Section 202 defines the fidelity and surety bond requirements for improvement care trust funds for cemetery companies.
+The Tennessee Code Annotated Title 46 Chapter 1 Part 2 defines the fidelity and surety bond requirements for improvement care trust funds for cemetery companies.

 Surety& Fidelty Bond Requirements:

 Population of 10,000 or under- bond amount $40,000Population of 10,001 to 15,000- bond amount $60,000Population of 15,001 to 20,000- bond amount $80,000Population of 20,001 to 100,000- bond amount $100,000Population of 100,001 or more- bond amount $200,000Instead of a bond, a cash deposit of equal amount can be deposited with the state